UCI-Chenli-teaching/cs122b-project5-murphy-movies/README.md

 # CS 122B Project 5 Murphy movies example

 1. This example application allows you to log in, see a movie by Eddie Murphy and leave comments.
-2. In branch `Dockerized`, you will see how this application is turned into a docker image and deployed to AWS using Docker
+2. In branch `Docker`, you will see how this application is turned into a docker image and deployed to AWS using Docker
-3. In branch `Kubernetes-Compatible`, you will see how this application is modified to be deployed using Kubernetes pods
+3. In branch `Kubernetes`, you will see how this application is modified to be deployed using Kubernetes pods
+4. In branch `Multi-Service`, you will see how this application is modified to a multi-service architecture.

-## This README.md file is used for the Dockerized branch
+## This README.md file is used for the Docker branch

 ## Brief Explanation

-- The `Deckerized` branch extends the `main` branch to enable this application to run in Docker containers.
+- The `Docker` branch extends the `main` branch to enable this application to run in Docker containers.
 - There are two main changes compared to the `main` branch: a new `Dockerfile` in the root folder and a modified `context.xml`.

 ### Dockerfile